Seneca-BSA/bsa/docs/ses250/lab5.md

-# Lab 5 : Capacitor and Resistor Circuits
+# Lab 5 : Thévenin Circuit

 <font size="5">
 Seneca College</br>
 SES250 Electromagnatics
 </font>

+## Purposes
+- To become familiar with measurement techniques of direct current (DC)
+- To study the relationship between voltage, resistance, and current
+- To understand and verify Thévenin Theorem

 ## Objectives
-- To understand the relationship between the capacitance and the separation distance of a parallel sheets capacitor
-- To understand and verify Kirchhoff's Law

-## Purpose
 - Assemble electronic components onto a breadboard
-- Measure the capacitance of a capacitor using a digital multimeter (DMM)
+- Measure voltage and current from a breadboard using a digital multimeter (DMM)

 ## Important Rules for this Lab